Otis Redding: Personal life

 Redding, who was 6 ft 1 in tall and weighed 220 lb, was an athletic family man who loved hunting and American football.
 He was active in philanthropic projects.
-He had a keen interest in supporting Black youth; at the time of his death, he had been planning to construct a summer camp for disadvantaged children.
+Redding also had a keen interest in supporting Black youth; at the time of his death, Redding had been planning to construct a summer camp for disadvantaged children.

 Marriage and children

 At age 18, Redding met 17-year-old Zelma Atwood at a local event, "The Teenage Party".
-Approximately one year later, she gave birth to their son Dexter in the summer of 1960 and married Redding in August 1961.
+Approximately a year later, she gave birth to their son Dexter in the summer of 1960 and married Redding in August 1961.
 In mid-1960, Otis moved to Los Angeles with his sister Deborah while Zelma and Dexter stayed in Macon.
-Zelma and Otis welcomed two more children, Karla, and Otis III (December 17, 1964 – April 18, 2023).
+Zelma and Otis welcomed two more children, Karla and Otis III (December 17, 1964 – April 18, 2023).
 A fourth child, Demetria, was adopted by Zelma after Otis died.
 Otis III, Dexter, and cousin Mark Lockett later founded The Reddings, a band managed by Zelma.
 She also maintained or worked at the janitorial service Maids Over Macon, several nightclubs, and booking agencies.

 Wealth

 Redding's music made him wealthy.
-According to several advertisements, he had around 200 suits and 400 pairs of shoes, and he earned about $35,000 per week for his concerts.
+According to several advertisements, he had around 200 suits and 400 pairs of shoes, and Redding earned about $35,000 per week for his concerts.
 He spent about $125,000 in the "Big O Ranch".
-As the owner of Otis Redding Enterprises, his performances, music publishing ventures and royalties from record sales earned him more than a million dollars in 1967 alone.
+As the owner of Otis Redding Enterprises, his performances, music publishing ventures and royalties from record sales earned Redding more than a million dollars in 1967 alone.
 That year, one columnist said, "he sold more records than Frank Sinatra and Dean Martin combined."
-After the release of Otis Blue, Redding became a "catalogue" artist, meaning his albums were not immediate blockbusters, but rather sold steadily over time.
+After the release of Otis Blue, Redding became a "catalogue" artist, meaning that his albums were not immediate blockbusters, but rather sold steadily over time.